 When you’re ready to leave, your support person should bring the car up to the front of the hospital where you may have entered in labor.
-A staff member will wheel you and your baby to your car after you’ve gone through our secure checkout.
+A staff member will wheel you and your baby downstairs after you’ve gone through our secure checkout.

 California law requires that you take your baby home in a car seat.
-Our staff is not licensed to assist or direct you with car seat usage or installation.
-Visit safercar.gov to locate child safety seat inspection services in your area.
+Our staff is not licensed to assist or direct you with car seat usage or installation, so we encourage you to take our “Infant Safety and CPR” program before your baby is born.
 It also helps to have your car seat installed a few weeks before your baby is due.